allegheny-college-infm-350-spr-2023/computational-constraint/README.md

 ## Summary

 Prompt engineering -- the practice of learning to con/destructively "pilot" a generative model -- is one of the surprising new skills to emerge out of the development of context-aware large language models (LLM).
-Simple enough, prompt engineering is the practice of instructing a model to produce an output consistent with the prompter's intent or desire.
+Simply put: prompt engineering is the practice of instructing a model to produce an output consistent with the prompter's intent or desire.
 While we've given a new name to what essentially amounts to "asking the right questions," prompt engineering is much more than that.

 To date, successful prompt engineering endeavors to ask what an artist _wants_ to happen.
 This assignment approaches generative writing with large language models (LLM) from an opposite perspective.
 Drawing on the practice of the _Ouvroir de littérature potentielle_ (“Oulipo”), we challenge GPT-3 to a more difficult task—producing works of "constrained" writing to discover what LLM can and, more importantly, cannot do.